Isleño Spanish: Brule Spanish

 The Isleños who settled in the community of Valenzuela along Bayou Lafourche were greatly influenced by the immigration of Acadian refugees and further isolation.
 The dialect has been considered an "offshoot" of Isleño Spanish and is referred to as Brule Spanish.
 The name comes from the agricultural practices of the Isleño community near the Bayou Lafourche, who, after 1820, sold much of their farmland and started new farms on swampland that they cleared and burned known as brulis.
-During the later half of the 20th century, the Isleños left these communities, leading to the dissolution of their speech community.
+During the latter half of the 20th century, the Isleños left these communities, leading to the dissolution of their speech community.
 Their dialect is highly endangered if not already extinct as only a few dozen octogenarian speakers were known to exist in the early 1990s.

 The dialect possesses a large number of loanwords from Louisiana French which is seen as the main distinction between it and Isleño Spanish.
 Even so, an amount of similarities in vocabulary between Brule and Isleño Spanish exist: